giulio-ran/supermarket_sales_analysis/README.md

 ### 3. Intermediate-level business analysis
 Here, I carried out a more in-depth business analysis, using more complex SQL queries to investigate the following:
-- **Profit analysis by subcategory and segment**: , and this effect could be in turn attribuited to a specific customer segment (e.g., a Consumer segment customer could behave differently than a Corporate customer)
+- **Profit analysis by subcategory and segment**: some subcategories and segment customers can generate a higher profit.
+In this analysis, each sub-category profit computation is divided for customer segment, to highlight the different customer behaviour per sub-category (e.g., a customer in the Corporate segment could buy more Chair item with respect to a Consumer customer, or vice versa.
 - **Basket Analysis for shared sub-categories in the same orders**: Basket analysis analyze which product are brought togheter and in what percentage.
 Product of two or more subcategories could result to be bought toghether more often, resulting in a mutual profit spike.
 - **Shipping performance by city**: calculated as the mean difference between the order date and the shipping date, indicating the average shipping performance by city.